-Mr. Riganelli, Mr. Tesar and Mr. Bomben are the only Named Executive Officers with written employment contracts.
+Mr. Riganelli, Mr. Schroers, Mr. Tesar and Mr. Bomben are the only Named Executive Officers with written employment contracts.
 Mr. Riganelli's employment contract provides for a base salary of \$300,000 plus a bonus up to a maximum of 100% of the base salary calculated based primarily on the Company's consolidated pre tax profit after a cost of capital charge.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month and accrued bonus for every year of service.
 As of the date of the circular this amount would be approximately \$250,000.
 No change of control provision exists.

 Mr. Tesar's contract is for a fixed term expiring on December 31, 2015.
 The base salary is \$328,000 but shall reduce for the 2015 calendar year to \$196,000.
 An annual bonus based on the formula described in the section headed "Elements of Executive Compensation, 2) Cash Bonus Program" reduced by 25% will be paid for fiscal 2012.
-For 2013, the bonus will be based on a mutually agreeable formula to be determined before the end of the 2012 fiscal year and no annual bonus will be paid for 2014 and 2015.
+For 2013, the bonus will be based on a formula identical to that in place in 2012 with the exception that it will be based on the combined financial results of all three business units in the large mould group and will be reduced by 50%.
+No annual bonus will be paid for 2014 and 2015.
 In the event of termination without cause the contract requires continuation of the base salary and bonus and other perquisites for the balance of the unexpired term of the contract.
 It is anticipated that upon expiry of the term on December 31, 2015 the contract will not be renewed.
 At that time no further payment to Mr. Tesar is required.
 There is a change of control provision for the 2014 and 2015 calendar years requiring payment to Mr. Tesar of the base salary for the unexpired term following the change of control date on a salary continuance basis.

 Mr. Bomben's contract is for a fixed term expiring on December 31, 2014.
 The annual base salary is \$212,108.
 An annual bonus based on the formula described in the section headed "Elements of Executive Compensation, 2) Cash Bonus Program" will be paid for 2012.
 In 2013 the bonus will be reduced by 50% and in 2014 there will be no bonus.
 In the event of termination without cause the contract requires continuation of the base salary and bonus and other perquisites for the balance of the unexpired term of the contract.
 It is anticipated that upon expiry of the term on December 31, 2014 the contract will not be renewed.
 At that time no further payment to Mr. Bomben is required.
+There is no change of control provision in this contract.